viswanathgowda/Music-Application/README.md

-# NgPwa
+# Music Application

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3. and used Angular Material 17.1.2.
+This application runs on Spotify Developer APIs, allowing you to enjoy music for up to 29 seconds.
+Feel the rhythm and experience the joy of music!

 ## Development server